programacion-que-es-una-biblioteca

 • Third-party, usually paid

-When you want to use a library, you first need to incorporate it into your project.
+When you want to use a library, first you must incorporate it into your project.
 Then, you can call the functions and use the objects and classes that have been defined in the library to perform specific tasks in your program.

-In fact, currently it would be impossible to create a program without using libraries.
-You are always going to use libraries. (even if they are the ones from the language itself, or even from the operating system).
+In fact, nowadays it would be impossible to make a program without using libraries.
+You will always use libraries. (even if they are the language’s own, or even the operating system’s).

 Examples of libraries in different languages

-Let’s assume we have a library with mathematical functions, which are very useful for you (for this example, let’s assume that they are functions you’ve created and logically, you want to reuse them in your programs).
+Let’s assume we have a library with mathematical functions, which are very useful for you (for this example, let’s assume they are functions you made yourself and, logically, you want to be able to reuse them in your programs).

 • Add